Budget freeze: Budget freezes in 2009

 The recent economy has caused problems in business and government, leading to budget cuts and budget freezes.
 Wage freezes can lead to reduced spending at the individual level, which, in turn, leads to reduced revenues for government and business.
 This can cause the recession to feed on itself.
 During his presidency, former United States President George W. Bush proposed many budget freezes in order to alleviate economic problems, including freezes on the United States Department of Education, domestic programs such as health care, the U.S. Department of Health and Human Services, and the National Science Foundation.

 Flexible freeze

-In the late 1980s, former U.S. President George H. W. Bush also proposed a flexible freeze, which would increase budget according to inflation and population growth for certain government programs, but completely freeze others.
+In the late 1980s, U.S. President George H. W. Bush also proposed a flexible freeze, which would increase budget according to inflation and population growth for certain government programs, but completely freeze others.
 Some viewed this as a political tactic and accused Bush and his associates of being inconsistent with the use of the term freeze.
 This proposal caused difficulties for Congress, especially among Democrats, as the budget cuts would force some programs to reduce contributions because of population growth and inflation and many claimed that Bush wanted to take credit for the cuts while forcing Congress to make all of the difficult decisions.
 When Bush did make his own priorities clear, there was a clear correlation to the freezes that Ronald Reagan had approved.